erifrats/fallout/README.md

     devbox run container
     ```

-2. To run Stargate, execute the following command in the container shell:
+2. To run Starship, execute the following command in the container shell:

     ```
-    stargate
+    starship
     ```

 3. To garbage collect the artifacts generated, execute the following command: